mikeebowen/open-xml-sdk-snippets/README.md

-﻿# Open Xml SDK Snippets and Item Templates
+﻿# Open XML SDK Snippets and Item Templates

+A collection of snippets for creation and manipulation of Open XML documents, spreadsheets and presentations.

 - [Usage](#usage)
 - [Snippets](#snippets)